 (a) If the Department determines that a multiple discharger or water body variance is necessary to address widespread water quality standards compliance issues, including the presence of human-caused or naturally high background levels of pollutants in a watershed, the Commission may adopt a variance for multiple dischargers or water bodies through a separate rule provision.

-(b) Before a multiple discharger or water body variance is adopted, the Department must demonstrate that attaining the water quality standard(s) is not feasible for one of the reasons identified in section (2) of this Rule;

-(c) A multiple discharger or water body variance must include: the applicability and duration of the variance; the procedures for dischargers to follow in applying for coverage under the variance; any permit conditions necessary to implement the variance; and renewal requirements;

-(d) A multiple discharger or water body variance, as a provision of DEQ’s water quality standards, is not effective until it is approved by EPA.

 G. Authority and Precedence